aplater/soc2-compliance/policies/access.md

     i.
 Hiring Manager informs HR upon hire of a new employee.

     i.
-HR emails IT to inform them of a new hire and their role.
+HR emails IT (using prefix subject [ONBOARD]) to inform them of a new hire and their role.

     i.
 IT creates a checklist of accounts and permission levels needed for that role.